sprintup/Whiteboard/README.md

 ##Update log
 * It tests all excercises.
-* The tests almost pass for all excercises, but I have to look at some element ids.
+* The tests almost pass for all excercises, but some give a StaleElementReferenceError.
-* I'm working on iterating through workout types.

 ### Overview
 An automated code test that logs into a website, finds elements and tests caluculated values.
-It runs cucumberjs with Node assertions and selenium web driver using Chrome.
+It runs [cucumberjs](https://github.com/cucumber/cucumber-js) with [Node assertions](https://nodejs.org/api/assert.html) and [selenium web driver](http://appfigures.github.io/webdriver-js-api-reference/symbols/webdriver.WebDriver.html) using Chrome.

 ### Installation
 I added a package.json, so you should just be able to do `npm install` to install these.